nicbarker/clay/README.md

 Returns a [Clay_PointQueryResult](#clay_pointqueryresult) that contains a sorted stack of element ids at the specified position.
 This allows querying elements similar to [Clay_SetPointerState](#clay_setpointerstate), but without triggering hover functions or affecting hover states.

+> ⚠️ This should not be called between BeginLayout and EndLayout, because layout data will be in flux.
+It is recommended to call this function before BeginLayout.

-> ⚠️ The returned Clay_PointQueryResult object becomes invalid the next time you call `Clay_GetElementIdsAtPoint`.
-If you need to call this multiple times in a frame, you will need to copy the data out of the Clay_PointQueryResult struct.
+> ⚠️ The returned Clay_PointQueryResult object becomes invalid the next time `Clay_GetElementIdsAtPoint` is called.
+If you need to call this multiple times in a frame, you must copy the data out of the Clay_PointQueryResult struct between calls.

 ## Element Macros